Queen Elizabeth Way: 1950s-1970s: New alignment, replacement of at-grade intersections and drawbridges

 completing the transformation of the QEW into a controlled-access highway.

 During the late 1970s, construction was carried out on several new interchanges between Hamilton and Toronto.
 New interchanges at Dorval Drive and Trafalgar Road replaced the one at Kerr Street.
 In Mississauga, work commenced at Cawthra Road, while in Burlington a new interchange was built at Appleby Line.

 The Freeman Interchange in Burlington.
-Note the loop ramp from Fairview Street to Niagara-bound QEW that was closed off in 2001 and later reinstated in the late 2000s.
+Note the loop ramp from Fairview Street to Niagara-bound QEW that was closed off in 2001 and reinstated in the late 2000s.